Skip to main content

 type: foo

-This is used for all workers that do not set a task type via the annotation.
+This is used for all workers that do not set a task type via the annotation or set a job type as individual worker property.

 You can specify that you only want to fetch some variables (instead of all) when executing a job, which can decrease load and improve performance: